Hanmb17/CI_MS1_CATTERY/README.md

 1. As a first-time user, I want to know where the Kitty Den is located.
 2. As a first-time user, I want to know what their customer think about them.
 3. As a first-time user, I want to know more about their services and prices.
-4. As a first-time user, I want to know what staff are there and what qualifications they have.
+4. As a first-time user, I want to know about the staff at Kitty Den.
 5. As a first-time user, I want easily find out how to contact them.
-6. As a first--time user, I want to see what type of environment the cattery has to offer and if it is suitable, safe and stimulating for my cat.
+6. As a first-time user, I want to see what type of environment the cattery has to offer and if it is suitable, safe and stimulating for my cat.

 #### Returning User
 7. As a returning user, I want to know the opening times.